bellhyve/ngbuddy/FAQ.md

 **Can this coexist with my if_bridge (epair/tap) setup?**

 Yes; an if_bridge interface and eiface (Netgraph interface) can share a network through a bridge, including a physical or private network with DHCP.
-Try `ifconfig bridge0 addm nghost0` to link your "private" ngup interfaces to your if_bridge epairs/taps/etc. This is handy for an in-place virtual jail migration from epair to netgraph.
+Try `ifconfig bridge0 addm nghost0` to link your private bridge's host interface to your if_bridge epairs/taps/etc. This is handy for an in-place virtual jail migration from epair to netgraph.